-Tahoe-Truckee Sanitation Agency was formed for the purpose of planning, administering, and coordinating wastewater treatment and disposal services throughout the North and West Tahoe and Truckee areas to protect the public health and the environment.
-Tahoe-Truckee Sanitation Agency is required to meet some of the most stringent discharge requirements in the country.
-In June of 2008, T-TSA completed an expansion project at a cost of \$75 million to increase overall capacity to 9.6 mgd, which should accommodate growth in the service area population through the year 2045.
+T-TSA was formed for the purpose of planning, administering, and coordinating wastewater treatment and disposal services throughout the North and West Tahoe and Truckee areas to protect the public health and the environment.
+The Agency is required to meet some of the most stringent discharge requirements in the country.
+In June of 2008, an expansion project was completed at a cost of \$75.0 million to increase overall capacity to 9.6 million gallons per day (MGD), which should accommodate growth in the service area population for the immediate future.
 T-TSA entered into a State Revolving Fund (SRF) loan with the California State Water Resources Control Board on February 24, 2004, to provide financing for the plant capacity expansion.
 Over the course of the project, the Agency borrowed \$50.1 million, which it was scheduled to be repaid over 20 years at an annual payment of approximately \$3.2 million.

 On February 5, 2020, the Agency paid its SRF loan in full to the State Water Resources Control Board in the amount of \$23.2 million by purchasing of Wastewater Revenue Refunding Bonds.
 The Wastewater Revenue Refunding Bonds were purchased from US Bank National Association for \$20.1 million on an eight (8) year term.
-Interest payments on the Bonds will be payable on January 1st and July 1st of each year, commencing July 1, 2020 ending July 1, 2027.
+Interest payments on the Bonds will be payable on January 1, and July 1, of each year, commencing July 1, 2020 ending July 1, 2027.